denhamparry/talks/2019/06/blueconf/contributingwithnocode/TALK.md

 ## [fit] @iankent

+^
+Anyone know Ian.
+Do you know who he works for?
+Monzo.
+Web designer.

 ---

 # [fit] Steph Locke

 ## [fit] @thestephlocke

+^
+Helping others.
+Leading the way forward.

 ---

 # [fit] Jack Rimell

 ## [fit] @silverlight513

+^
+Got to know Jack over the last year.
+I want to be more like Jack.

 ---